Java licensing

 Use of written vs verbal communication:

-Oracle representatives might try to jump on calls or meetings with your team during a soft audit.
-They may prefer verbal discussions to glean information informally.
+Oracle representatives may attempt to join calls or meetings with your team during a soft audit.
+They may prefer informal verbal discussions to gather information.
 It’s advisable to keep as much communication in writing as possible.

-When things are written, you have a record and can be careful with wording.
-If Oracle does phone you, you can listen, but follow up in writing to confirm what was said rather than making commitments on a call.
+When things are written down, you have a record and can be more careful with your wording.
+If Oracle calls you, you can listen but follow up in writing to confirm what was said, rather than making commitments over the phone.

-In a formal audit, nearly everything will be in writing by necessity (audit plan, data requests, report, etc.), though Oracle may still request meetings to discuss findings.
+In a formal audit, nearly everything (audit plan, data requests, report, etc.) will be in writing by necessity; however, Oracle may still request meetings to discuss the findings.
 Always document any verbal communications in an email summary afterward.

 Letters and legal notices: